TrossenRobotics/trossen_arm_mujoco/README.md

     - This script:
       - Loads the joint position trajectory from a selected HDF5 file.
       - Sends commands to both arms using IP addresses (--left_ip, --right_ip).
-      - Plays back the motions in real-time based on the saved trajectory.
+      - Plays back the motions based on the saved trajectory.
       - Monitors position error between commanded and actual joint states.
       - Returns arms to home and sleep positions after execution.